kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Ciphers</summary>
     You are good at finding and solving ciphers.
-This grants Expertise on checks to realize that a text or map might contain a cipher or riddle.
+This grants <b>Expertise</b> on checks to realize that a text or map might contain a cipher or riddle.
   </details>

   <details>
     <summary>Dungeon Delver</summary>
     You are alert to the hidden traps and secret doors found in many dungeons and can search for them while traveling at a normal pace, instead of only at a slow pace.
-If you instead choose to move at a slow pace, you have Expertise in finding and detecting their presence.
+If you instead choose to move at a slow pace, you have <b>Expertise</b> in finding and detecting their presence.
   </details>

   <details>
     <summary>Find Clues</summary>
     You have an eye for detail and can pick out the smallest clues.
-When searching a room for clues that seem out of place you have Expertise.
+When searching a room for clues that seem out of place you have <b>Expertise</b>.
 This does not help for finding traps or secret doors.
 In addition, it only applies when looking in a place within a familiar culture; otherwise you would not be able to tell if something is out of place.
   </details>

   <details>
     <summary>Research</summary>
-    You are at home in libraries and other places of study and have Expertise when performing the systematic work required to find information in such a setting.
+    You are at home in libraries and other places of study and have <b>Expertise</b> when performing the systematic work required to find information in such a setting.
   </details>

   <details>
-    <summary>Training of the Mind (cost:2, trait)</summary>
+    <summary>Training of the Mind (cost:2, <b>trait</b>)</summary>
     Years of exercising your mind has improved your sense of deduction.
 Gain +1 Intelligence.
   </details>